mate-android-testing/mate-commander/README.md

 * Specify the path of the emulator binary under the `[EMULATOR]` section, see the variable `command`.
 * Specify the name of the AVD under the `[EMULATOR]` section, see the variable `device_id`.
 To create a new AVD, open Android-Studio, click on the AVD-Manager and follow the instructions.
 Check the properties field for the name of the AVD.
-We suggest to use either `Nexus 5` or `Pixel C` with API level 25/28/29.
+We suggest using either `Nexus 5` or `Pixel C` with API level 25/28/29/30.
 Note, however, that you can't use a Google-PlayStore supported device like `Nexus 5` or `Nexus 5X` together with the suggested Google-Play image due to permission issues; you have to fall back to one of the x86 images in this case.
 * Specify the test strategy under the `[MATE]` section, stick to `ExecuteMATERandomExploration` for initial testing.